gklijs/game-of-life/README.md

 ## How to build and deploy

 Run `wasm-pack build` in the main folder.
-Then in a separate terminal, in the www directory frist run `npm install` and then `npm run start`
+Then in a separate terminal, in the www directory first run `npm install` and then `npm run start`